 BABIES!
 Calves, bunnies, chicks, you name it!
 I love Spring and the new life it brings!
 But this particular Spring is also proving to be an exciting one due to some new ideas we are wanting to employ.
-We have spent the winter months in study, researching more efficient, organic ways to improve the overall health of the farm.
+We have spent the winter months in the study, researching more efficient, organic ways to improve the overall health of the farm.

 These crops did well until the price of rice and grains hit rock bottom and most farms went belly up.
-Many farmers then turned to cattle and hay as a source of income and a way to put there machinery and acres to good use.
+Many farmers then turned to cattle and hay as a source of income and a way to put their machinery and acres to good use.
 While there are still some farmers producing rice, sugarcane, soybeans, and such throughout the state, many in our area have stuck with cattle.

 ***Most of the links go to short YouTube videos, many by Cathy Raymond, where Joel goes into depth about each topic***

 This is when we realized that we had an unbalance.
 This is when it just clicked.
 No matter the livestock, no matter the crop, no matter the weather, EVERYTHING boils down to soil quality.
-Good soil -> better water absorbance/less flooding or runoff -> stronger, healthier, diverse forage -> less days livestock relies on hay -> less mineral supplements need to be provided -> you get the idea.
+Good soil -> better water absorbance/less flooding or runoff -> stronger, healthier, diverse forage -> fewer days livestock relies on hay -> fewer mineral supplements need to be provided -> you get the idea.

 Your paddocks need to be big enough for them to forage on for 24 hours.
-Not too big because you want them to eat all the vegetation down, not just the tender greens, and not too small because you don’t want to them to run out of forage and start losing weight due to stress and their high metabolism.
+Not too big because you want them to eat all the vegetation down, not just the tender greens, and not too small because you don’t want them to run out of forage and start losing weight due to stress and their high metabolism.

-Within 2-4 days, bring in the chickens via mobile coup, roughly one hen per cow.
-These little honeys are multipurpose work horses.
+Within 2-4 days, bring in the chickens via a mobile coup, roughly one hen per cow.
+These little honeys are multipurpose workhorses.
 The reason for this time frame is 1.)
 After a day the cow patties have had time to dry some and attract bugs and 2.)
 The fly egg hatching cycle is about 4 days and you want to catch the larvae before they sprout wings.